reportportal/docs/src/md/src/GettingStarted/ConfigurationOfReportPortalServer.md

 ### Authorization configuration
 Admin of Report Portal instance can provide an access to external user.
-As for now, Report Portal allows GitHub users to login via GitHub auth.
+As for now, Report Portal allows GitHub users to login via GitHub auth, Active Directory Authorization or LDAP Authorization.

+# GitHub Authorization
 To setup access with GitHub auth:
 1. Login Report Portal as ADMIN user
 2. Open list on the right of user's image.